zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ## Configuration properties

-The Caching service uses the standard `application.yml` structure for configuration.
+The Caching Service uses the standard `application.yml` structure for configuration.
 The service is built on top of the Spring enabler.
-As such, it is dynamically registered to the API Mediation Layer.
+As such, it dynamically registers to the API Mediation Layer.
 The service appears in the API Catalog under the tile, "Zowe Applications".

 * **`caching.storage.size`**

-  Limit the size of the caching service.
-The different implementations may implement this property differently but in the VSAM and InMemory implementation this property represents amount of records before the eviction strategy will kick in.
-The default value is 100.
+  This property limits the size of the Caching Service.
+In the VSAM and InMemory implementations, this property represents the number of records stored before the eviction strategy is initiated.
+The default value is `100`.

+  **Note:** Different implementations may implement this property differently.

 * **`caching.storage.evictionStrategy`**

-  The strategy explaining how the service behaves when it reaches the limit of the size.
-The default value is Reject.
+  This parameter specifies service behavior when the limit of records is reached.
+The default value is `Reject`.

+  where:

+  * **reject**

-  * reject - Reject new item with the HTTP status code 507 when the service reaches configured size
+    rejects the new item with the HTTP status code `507` when the service reaches the configured maximum number

+  * **removeOldest**

-  * removeOldest - Remove the oldest item in the cache when the service reaches configured size
+    removes the oldest item in the cache when the service reaches the configured maximum number

 **Notes:**
-- For more information about how to configure the Caching service in the application.yml, see: [Add API Onboarding Configuration](../extend-apiml/onboard-spring-boot-enabler.md).
+- For more information about how to configure the Caching Service in the `application.yml`, see: [Add API Onboarding Configuration](../extend-apiml/onboard-spring-boot-enabler.md).
 - When using VSAM, ensure that you set the additional configuration parameters.
-For more information see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).
+For more information about setting these parameters, see [Using VSAM as a storage solution through the Caching service](./api-mediation-vsam.md).